 Knowing what Ethernet technology is can be crucial to understanding the ways devices such as computers are connected to the internet.
 The technology, and the standards underpinning it, are essential to the world of networking.

-A perfect example of this is USB.
-After the release of the USB 3.2, a full rebrand was launched that saw the slower USB 3.0 and 3.1 connection redefined into USB 3.2 Gen 1 and USB 3.2 Gen 2.
+A perfect example of this is USB Type C. After the release of the USB 3.2, a full rebrand was launched that saw the slower USB 3.0 and 3.1 connection redefined into USB 3.2 Gen 1 and USB 3.2 Gen 2.
 Meanwhile, USB 3.2 was renamed to USB 3.2 2x2.

 The TCP/IP protocol technology is the key theory behind Ethernet, first proposed by Robert Metcalf in his PhD thesis in the 70s.
-This technology then went on to be standardised in a Xerox patent, who employed him, and cited Butler Lampson, Chuck Thacker, and David Broggs as co-inventors.
-This moment signalled the first time that such technology had been created, thanks to these true pioneers.
-However, to complicate matters, there was no foundation to create this framework on top of as there was nothing that had ever existed like this.
-This is the reason as to why the documentation reinforcing Ethernet technology is fairly chunky.
+This technology then went on to be standardised in a patent by Xerox, which employed him and cited Butler Lampson, Chuck Thacker, and David Broggs as co-inventors.
+This was the beginning of the technology, led by pioneering inventors.

 The history of Ethernet development

 When Ethernet was first devised, the technology comprised coaxial cables of various grades which one was expected to pierce with a long spike.
-They're referred to more commonly as drop leads or patch leads, which were large and stiff 15-pin connectors.
+They were referred to more commonly as drop leads or patch leads, which were large and stiff 15-pin connectors.
 This was quickly revised, with a breakthrough coming in the form of a more slender coaxial, with twist-link barrel connectors for joints and wall sockets.